On Killing A Tree Summary Questions Answers Explanation

 The poem ends on an apparent note of triumph as the act of killing a tree is accomplished.
 But there is no glory in this success rather a huge loss which man fails to realize.
 If we go deeper of the poem, then we can understand that the poet in an ironical way is actually condemning the inhuman act of deforestation.

-On Killing A Tree Short Questions Answers
+On Killing A Tree Short Questions and Answers

 1. In what form of verse is the poem ‘On Killing A Tree’ written?